MATLAB for Math 20D

-MATLAB tutors are available to provide help with MATLAB during Week 2-9; their scheduled hours are available on Canvas->Modules->MATLAB with their Zoom meeting IDs.
+MATLAB tutors are available to provide help with MATLAB during Week 2-10; their scheduled hours are available in the upper left of this webpage.
 You may go to different tutors' tutoring hours via Zoom.

 Please note that there are no regular MATLAB sections and the lab hours in webreg do not mean anything.